What Comes After Medical School Graduation

 - Transitional or Preliminary Programs: These programs can provide additional training and experience, making you a more well-rounded candidate the next time around.

-At Saba University School of Medicine, our graduates have achieved an extraordinary 97% residency placement rate from 2020 to 2024.
-This means that your chances of securing a meaningful residency opportunity are extremely high as a Saba student.
+At Saba University School of Medicine (SUSOM), our graduates have achieved a 97% residency placement rate from 2020 to 2024.
+This means that your chances of securing a meaningful residency opportunity are extremely high as a SUSOM MD program student.

 Kicking Off Your Career